-Moneybarn says it agreed to this application after it completed an income and expenditure assessment on Miss A. During this assessment, Miss A provided details of her monthly income which it cross checked against information on the amount of funds Miss A received into her bank account each month.
+Moneybarn says it agreed to this application after it completed an income and expenditure assessment on Ms P. During this assessment, Ms P provided details of her monthly income which it cross checked against information from credit reference agencies on the amount of funds Ms P received into her main bank account each month.

-Moneybarn says it also carried out credit searches on Miss A which showed that she had some adverse information recorded against her - in the form of defaulted accounts and County Court Judgements ("CCJ").
-It says that it accounted for this and while Miss A also had some active existing credit commitments these weren't excessive.
+Moneybarn says it also carried out credit searches on Ms P which showed that she had some adverse information recorded against her.
+But this most serious of this was approaching five years prior to this application and the most recent was around two and a half years prior.
+It also says that it accounted for this and while Ms P also had some active existing credit commitments these weren't excessive.

-Furthermore, in Moneybarn's view, when the amount Miss A already owed plus a reasonable amount for Miss A's living expenses was deducted from her monthly income the monthly payments were still affordable.
-On the other hand, Miss A says she was already struggling at the time and that these payments were unaffordable.
+Furthermore, in Moneybarn's view, when the amount Ms P already owed plus a reasonable amount for Ms P's living expenses was deducted from her monthly income the monthly payments were still affordable.
+On the other hand, Ms P says she was already struggling at the time and that these payments were unaffordable.

-I've thought about what Miss A and Moneybarn have said.
+I've thought about what Ms P and Moneybarn have said.

-The first thing for me to say is that bearing in mind Miss A's previous difficulties with credit, the amount being lent, as well as the term and total cost of the agreement, I'm satisfied that Moneybarn needed to take further steps to ascertain Miss A's actual living costs, rather than assuming Miss A's living expenses in order for its checks to have been reasonable here.
+The first thing for me to say is that bearing in mind Ms P's previous difficulties with credit, the amount being lent, as well as the term and total cost of the agreement, I'm satisfied that Moneybarn needed to take further steps to ascertain Ms P's actual living costs, rather than assuming Ms P's living expenses in order for its checks to have been reasonable here.

 As Moneybarn should have done more, I've gone on to decide what I think Moneybarn is more likely than not to have seen had it done that here.
-Given the circumstances here, I would have expected Moneybarn to have had a reasonable understanding about Miss A's regular living expenses as well as her income and existing credit commitments.
+Given the circumstances here, I would have expected Moneybarn to have had a reasonable understanding about Ms P's regular living expenses as well as her income and existing credit commitments.

-I've considered the information Miss A has provided us with.
-To begin with, I wish to make it clear that I'm not going to carry out a forensic analysis of Miss A's bank statements to establish whether the monthly payments were affordable for her.
-I'm simply going to try and get some idea of what Moneybarn is likely to have found out about Miss A's living expenses had it done proportionate checks.
+I've considered the information Ms P has provided us with.
+To begin with, I wish to make it clear that I'm not going to carry out a forensic analysis of Ms P's bank statements to establish whether the monthly payments were affordable for her.
+I'm simply going to try and get some idea of what Moneybarn is likely to have found out about Ms P's living expenses had it done proportionate checks.
 I also have to bear in mind that obtaining bank statements wasn't the only way for Moneybarn to find out this information.

-Having considered everything, the information provided appears to show that when Miss A's committed regular living expenses are combined with her credit commitments and then deducted from the funds she was receiving at the time, she did have the funds, at the time at least, to sustainably make the repayments due under this agreement.
+Having considered everything, the information provided appears to show that when Ms P's discernible committed regular living expenses are combined with her credit commitments and then deducted from the funds she was receiving at the time, she did have the funds, at the time at least, to sustainably make the repayments due under this agreement.

-I accept that it's possible Miss A's actual circumstances may well have worsened in the period since she entered into the agreement.
-It is also possible that Miss A may regret entering into this agreement in the circumstances she did at the time - particularly as the vehicle purchased ended up being involved in an accident.
+I accept that it's possible Ms P's actual circumstances may well have worsened in the period since she entered into the agreement.
+And it is possible that Ms P may regret entering into this agreement in the circumstances she did at the time.
+But I don't think that Moneybarn would have known about any of this.